Updated March 18, 2026

 Info

-During the Edinburgh Fringe and International Festival in August, the city is extremely crowded.
-Street performers require permits from the council.
+During the Edinburgh Fringe and International Festival in August, the city swells with millions of visitors.
+Street performers require official permits from the council.
 Noise bylaws still apply despite the festive atmosphere.
-Accommodation prices triple — book months in advance.
+Accommodation prices triple or quadruple — book months in advance.
+The Royal Mile becomes extremely congested and pickpocketing increases.

-Royal Mile, Grassmarket, Bristo Square, and all festival venues across Edinburgh.
+Royal Mile, Grassmarket, Bristo Square, George Square Gardens, and all festival venues across Edinburgh.

 How to avoid

-Book accommodation months ahead for August.
-Be prepared for huge crowds on the Royal Mile.
-Enjoy the atmosphere but respect noise regulations in residential areas.
+Book accommodation months ahead for August visits.
+Be prepared for massive crowds on the Royal Mile.
+Keep valuables secure.
+Enjoy the atmosphere but respect noise regulations in residential areas after hours.

 Behavior